viethnguyen/goodreads-books/notes.md

 There is a CLI tool to install on local machine to interact with remote Heroku server.

-Typically, app on Heroku relies on Buildpack to tell it to compile the code once the code is deployed to Heroku git repo.
+Typically, the way to deploy app to Heroku is that we need to push the code into a Heroku git repo.
+Once it's done, the code will be compiled on the Heroku server side.
+App on Heroku relies on Buildpack to tell it how to compile the code.
 For this Haskell app, I use this Buildpack: https://github.com/begriffs/heroku-buildpack-ghc.git.
 I needed to specify it in the Settings of the app in Heroku control panel.